tessgi/tessvectors/README.md

 The information contained inside of these files is:

     - Cadence #: Cadence index from the source tpf
-    - MidTime: The exposure midpoint in spacecraft time (i.e. tpf.time - tpf.timecorr)
+    - MidTime: The exposure midpoint in spacecraft time without barycentric correction (i.e. tpf.time - tpf.timecorr)
-    - TimeCorr: The Time Correction for spacecraft to Barycentric time at that cadence
+        - This has been benchmarked to CCD1.
+Due to staggered read, other CCDs midpoints might differ by up to ~1s
     - ExpTime: The final cadence binning (20s/120s/FFI)
     - Sector: The TESS observing Sector for the source data
     - Camera: The TESS camera for the source data